 Apple's new iOS 5 notification system outed ahead of WWDC?
-[UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+[UPDATED]Alex Wagner - Editorial Director of News and Content

 Apple's Worldwide Developers Conference kicks off today, and a purported image of an iPhone running iOS 5 has leaked out just hours before the opening keynote gets underway.
 The photo you're looking at above originated over at TechCrunch and shows what may be the new notification system found in iOS 5.
 The site says that it's not sure whether or not this is the real deal, although at the very least it's being told that this is the "right idea."
 It's worth pointing out that the weather icon in the photo is likely displaying a Celsius, not Fahrenheit, temperature and the camera icon is different than the one found in previous versions of iOS.